SwamyDev/udacity-deep-rl-navigation/README.md

  - `3` turn right

 ## Installation
-This project uses `GNU Make` to set up virtual environments and download dependencies and requires a Linux environment.
+This project uses `GNU Make` to set up virtual environments and download dependencies.
+It requires a Linux environment.
 Under Ubuntu make is part of the `build-essential` package (`apt install build-essential`).
 Other dependencies are python3 virutalenv (`apt install python3-venv`) and pip (`apt install python3-pip`).

 ### Setup & Test